 Federal and State Student Aid

-The Free Application for Federal Student Aid (FAFSA) is the first step toward obtaining federal and state aid for college, career training or graduate school.
+The Free Application for Federal Student Aid (FAFSA) is the first step toward obtaining federal and state aid for college, career training, or graduate school.
 The FAFSA is a required step to obtain federal funds such as the Pell Grant as well as many Oregon funds.

 Students must complete the FAFSA each year; the opening date to complete the FAFSA is October 1.

 Students who are not U.S. citizens nor eligible noncitizens are not eligible for federal aid.
 See the federal guidelines here related to Deferred Action for Childhood Arrivals (DACA) students and others.
 In Oregon, these students may be considered for some state financial aid programs by submitting the Oregon Student Aid Application (ORSAA), the State of Oregon’s alternative to the FAFSA.
+For more information, see Financial Aid for Undocumented Students on the OSAC website.

 Apply to Oregon Grant and Scholarship Programs